rosario7832/Implementaci-n-de-Wazuh---Bootcamp-Dojo-Analista-Soc-Nivel-1/README.md

 To deploy an agent, it is recommended to consult the [official Wazuh documentation](https://documentation.wazuh.com/current/deployment-options/index.html), as the procedure will depend on the device where it needs to be installed.

  <img src="https://i.imgur.com/Cgosn0H.png" height="75%" width="90%"/>

+The [official **Wazuh** documentation](https://documentation.wazuh.com/current/index.html) provides detailed information about all the features and use cases of the platform.